saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/intro.md

 3- [Lifetimes](./lifetime.md): A way of ensuring that references are valid as long as they are used, preventing dangling references and ensuring memory safety.

+4- [Iterators](./iterator.md): Process sequences of elements efficiently using the Iterator trait with lazy evaluation and zero-cost abstractions.

-4- [Flow Controls](./flow-control.md): Control flow mechanisms like loops and conditional statements for program execution.
+5- [Flow Controls](./flow-control.md): Control flow mechanisms like loops and conditional statements for program execution.

-5- [Pattern Matching](./pattern-matching.md): A powerful feature that allows you to match complex data structures and execute code based on their shape.
+6- [Pattern Matching](./pattern-matching.md): A powerful feature that allows you to match complex data structures and execute code based on their shape.

-6- [Concurrency](./concurrency.md): Powerful concurrency primitives like threads and channels, while ensuring memory safety through ownership and borrowing.
+7- [Concurrency](./concurrency.md): Powerful concurrency primitives like threads and channels, while ensuring memory safety through ownership and borrowing.

+8- [Async/Await](./async-await.md): Asynchronous programming with async/await syntax for efficient I/O-bound operations without blocking threads.

-7- [Error Handling](./error-handling.md): Error handling system using the `Result` and `Option` enums, encouraging explicit error handling rather than exceptions.
+9- [Error Handling](./error-handling.md): Error handling system using the `Result` and `Option` enums, encouraging explicit error handling rather than exceptions.

-8- [Macros](./macro.md): A way to write code that writes other code (metaprogramming), used for code generation and reducing boilerplate.
+10- [Macros](./macro.md): A way to write code that writes other code (metaprogramming), used for code generation and reducing boilerplate.

-9- [Modules](./module.md): Rust's way of organizing code by grouping related code together.
+11- [Modules](./module.md): Rust's way of organizing code by grouping related code together.

-10- [Crates](./crate.md): The unit of compilation and distribution in Rust.
+12- [Crates](./crate.md): The unit of compilation and distribution in Rust.

-11- [Functions](./function.md): Fundamental building blocks for organizing and reusing code, allowing you to encapsulate logic and perform specific tasks.
+13- [Functions](./function.md): Fundamental building blocks for organizing and reusing code, allowing you to encapsulate logic and perform specific tasks.

-12- [Closures](./closure.md): Anonymous functions that can capture values from their surrounding environment.
+14- [Closures](./closure.md): Anonymous functions that can capture values from their surrounding environment.